 For much of the Cold War Sukhoi was seen as an interceptor and ground attack house, producing, for example, the Su-15 aircraft that gained notoriety after being used to intercept Korean Air 007 flight, or an armored fire support workhorse of the Su-25.
 They also dabbled in bombers, but the influence of Tupolevs was unsurmountable, so they never managed to get a foothold there.
-Only in The Seventies, when Mikoyan rolled out MiG-25 interceptor and MiG-27 ground attack plane, their roles kinda switched over, with Sukhoi starting to develop a new heavy air superiority fighters in response to the rumors of the F-15 being created in the US.
+In The Seventies, when Mikoyan rolled out the MiG-25 interceptor and MiG-27 ground attack plane, their roles kinda switched over, with Sukhoi starting to develop a new heavy air superiority fighter (the above-mentioned Su-27) in response to the rumors of the F-15 being created in the US.

-A 2009 leaflet for the British National Party in the UK (which also had all the "supporters'" pictures be of people who weren't actually British or who called them a bunch of racist douchebags) had a picture of a Spitfire.
+A 2009 leaflet for the British National Party in the UK (which also had all the "supporters'" pictures be of people who weren't actually British or who had called them a bunch of racist douchebags) had a picture of a Spitfire.
 However, the letters "RF" were clearly visible on it.
 This identified the aircraft quickly as from 303 Squadron.
-That's right — the BNP were campaigning against Polish migrant workers using an aircraft which was manned by Polish ace pilots.
+That's right — the BNP were campaigning against Polish migrant workers, using an aircraft which was manned by Polish ace pilots.

 There's a Nissan ad depicting a 747 about to crash due to its front landing gear being broken.
 A plane with broken landing gear would simply land without using the landing gear, rather than nose-diving into the runway and deliberately killing everyone on board.

 "The crew was pretty calm about it.
 They walked around and checked on everyone," he said.
 "But it wasn't like the movies where papers get sucked out of the hole, but you could feel it and hear the noise."

 A South Korean newspaper had an article about two USAF F/A-18 fighter jets landing on Inchon international airport.
 However, the US Navy uses the F/A-18, not the Air Force.

 An understandable mistake if one remembers that in most countries, fixed-wing aircraft are usually the responsibility of the air force.
 The United States, with five services flying fixed-wing aircraft, and three of them equipped with fighters, is very much an anomaly.